Sicilian Mafia: Maxi Trial

 In the early 1980s, magistrates Giovanni Falcone and Paolo Borsellino began a campaign against Cosa Nostra.
 Their big break came with the arrest of Tommaso Buscetta, a mafioso who chose to turn informant in exchange for protection from the Corleonesi, who had already murdered many of his friends and relatives.
 Other mafiosi followed his example.
-Falcone and Borsellino compiled their testimonies and organized the Maxi Trial which lasted from February 1986 to December 1987.
+Falcone and Borsellino compiled their testimonies and organized the Maxi Trial, which lasted from February 1986 to December 1987.
 It was held in a bunker-courthouse specially built for the occasion, where 475 mafiosi were put on trial, of which, 338 were convicted.
-In January 1992, the Italian Supreme Court confirmed these convictions.
+In January 1992, Italy's Supreme Court of Cassation confirmed these convictions.
 It is considered to be the most significant trial ever against the Sicilian Mafia, as well as the biggest trial in world history.

 War against the state and Riina's downfall

 The Mafia retaliated violently.
 In 1988, they murdered a Palermo judge and his son; three years later, a prosecutor and an anti-mafia businessman were also murdered.
 Salvatore Lima, a close political ally of the Mafia, was murdered for failing to reverse the convictions as promised.
 Falcone was killed on May 23, 1992, with 400 kg of TNT positioned under the highway near Capaci, Sicily.
 Borsellino was also killed by a car bomb on July 19, 1992.
 This led to a public outcry and a massive government crackdown, resulting in the arrest of Salvatore Riina in January 1993.
 More and more informants emerged.
 Many paid a high price for their cooperation, usually through the murder of relatives.
 For example, Francesco Marino Mannoia's mother, aunt, and sister were murdered.

 After Riina's capture, numerous terror attacks were ordered as a warning to its members to not turn state's witness, but also in response to the overruling of the Article 41-bis prison regime.
 Tourist spots were attacked, such as the Via dei Georgofili in Florence, Via Palestro in Milan, and the Piazza San Giovanni in Laterano and Via San Teodoro in Rome, leaving 10 dead and 93 injured and causing severe damage to cultural heritage such as the Uffizi Gallery.
-The Catholic Church openly condemned the Mafia, and two churches were bombed and an anti-Mafia priest shot dead in Rome.
+The Catholic Church openly condemned the Mafia, two churches were bombed and an anti-Mafia priest was shot dead in Rome.

 The choice to hit cultural and church targets was partly to destabilize the government, but also because the Mafia felt that the Roman Catholic Church had abrogated an unwritten hands-off policy toward traditional organized crime in Southern Italy.

-After Riina's capture, leadership of the Mafia was briefly held by Leoluca Bagarella, then passed to Bernardo Provenzano when Bagarella was captured in 1995.
+After Riina's capture, the leadership of the Mafia was briefly held by Leoluca Bagarella, then passed to Bernardo Provenzano when Bagarella was captured in 1995.
 Provenzano halted the campaign of violence and replaced it with a campaign of quietness known as Pax Mafiosa.